DylanLawless/switzerlandomics.github.io/_technologies/quantbayes.md

 {: .table .table-hover}
 </div>

 Each row is a variant.
 Each column is an evidence rule.
 A one indicates support.
 A zero indicates absence or contradiction.
 NA indicates information that was not available.
-QuantBayES converts NA to zero internally to maintain universal behaviour.
+QuantBayes converts NA to zero internally to maintain universal behaviour.

 ---

 ## Method overview

-A very simple overview is that QuantBayES models the number of supported evidence items (k) out of (m) using a Beta Binomial update.
+A very simple overview is that QuantBayes models the number of supported evidence items (k) out of (m) using a Beta Binomial update.
 The posterior
 $$\theta \mid k \sim \mathrm{Beta}(1 + k,\; 1 + m - k)$$
 provides a reproducible measure of evidence sufficiency, expressed through a posterior mean, a credible interval, and a percentile.
 These values describe how complete and verifiable the available evidence is for each variant.